-- ➡ To turn left while traveling forward: Set the left lever to neutral. - ☐ To turn left while traveling backward: Set the left lever to neutral.
+- ➡ To turn left while traveling forward: Set the left lever to neutral. - Set the left lever to neutral.

 To turn to the right while traveling, operate the right lever in the same way as for the left lever.

 Spin turn